 Dive into the insanity of these people and how wrestlers took care of them for doing so.
-As these stories show, once you enter a space only the pros belong with the intention to inflict harm, you best be prepared to suffer the consequences!
+As these stories show, once you enter a space only the pros belong to inflict harm, you best be prepared to suffer the consequences!

 #1 – Triple H Helps Stone Cold Steve Austin Against a Fan in Germany

-Despite this incident happening at a time when the Internet and cameras at shows weren’t too prevalent, a user on YouTube named Groundunder miraculously took quality footage of the attack and uploaded it for the world to see in early 2016.
+Despite this incident happening when the Internet and cameras at shows weren’t too prevalent, a user on YouTube named Groundunder miraculously took quality footage of the attack and uploaded it for the world to see in early 2016.

-In the video, you can see Stone Cold picking up a victory after hitting Triple H with the Stunner.
+You can see Stone Cold picking up a victory in the video after hitting Triple H with the Stunner.
 Not long after, a fan makes his way to the ring and attempts to hurt Stone Cold.
 Triple H, to his credit, leaped to his feet as fast as possible and gave this fan a deserved nasty beating, not just with haymakers either, which there were aplenty, but with a brutal suplex takedown!
 Referee Mike Chioda also assisted with some swift kicks of his own.

 It is thanks to this fan for uploading the footage that this is even a talking point.
 Otherwise, this would all be folklore.